 - Funding Circle allows the general public to supply quick funding to small businesses and get a decent return (Typically 7%).
 It was started in 2010.

 - Accelerate Funding have been working in business finance for well over a decade, helping companies undertake R&D claims, discussing and planning Patent Box, assessing the possibilities of swifter access to government grants, funding and signposting young businesses to SEIS and then EIS.
+They also provide easy access to grants and money for innovation.

 - KickStarter is the world's largest funding platform for creative projects.
 A home for film, music, art, theatre, games, comics, design, photography, and more.
 It provides quick access to funding or grants.